+One problem with Pareto optimality as a moral criteria is what I call the wingnut theorem.
 The wingnut theorem is the idea that as the number of people increases, the probability of finding a wingnut approaches certainty.
-A wingnut is a nutty contrarian with extreme political views, and when there is a wingnut in a group, he will object to just about anything even if the rest of the group is unanimous.
-The increasing prevalence of wingnuts with increasing population means that large groups have a probability of finding any pareto efficient change that approaches zero.
-Wingnuts explain why Pareto efficiency is a useless criteria for large groups to make decisions.
+A wingnut is a nutty contrarian with extreme political views, and when there is a wingnut in a group, he will object to just about anything.
+Even if all the rest of the group is unanimous, a wingnut will disagree by definition.
+The increasing likelihood of wingnuts with bigger population means that the probability of finding a Pareto improvement (a change everyone agrees with) approaches zero as group size increases.
+Wingnuts explain why Pareto efficiency is a useless criteria for evaluating situations for large groups.

 This is because if we merely adopt the Pareto criterion for judging whether a situation is efficient, that means that anyone can veto any possible change.
 If a situation is not Pareto optimal, then there will be unanimous agreement that a change should happen.
 That makes the Pareto criterion the most universally acceptable moral rule (which academics like) but that is also why it is useless in large groups.

 Because the Pareto criterion is useless for large groups, we need to use some other principle for making decisions.
 The three simplest ways to describe how societies make social decisions include: